onurbazv/movie-search/README.md

 ## To Do List

+- [X] Integrate search functionality to the page
+- [X] Create component for listing preview
+- [X] Prev/Next page buttons
 - [ ] Add genres list to config constants
-- [X] Integrate search functionality to the page
-- [ ] Prev/Next page buttons
-- [ ] Create component for listing preview
 - [ ] Open detailed information in a modal when clicking a preview component

-## Notes & Bugs
+## Next Up & Bugs
-Rename the preview component (currently it's RenameMe)
+- Prev/Next buttons